CrashOverride85/zc95/docs/LuaNotes.md

 * `zc.ChannelOn(channel)` - switches a channel on until switched off
 * `zc.ChannelOff(channel)` - switches a channel off

-See zc.* functions section below for more details along with all available zc.functions
+See the `zc.*` functions section below for more details, along with all available `zc.*` functions.

 ## zc.* functions
 Functions that can be called from Lua scripts to control the box.
-In addition to these, `print("<whatever>")` can be used from scripts (no `zc.` prefix); the output will appear in the serial output prefixed with '`[LUA]`', and in the debug window of the `pattern_gui.py` GUI if running remotely.
+In addition to these, `print("<whatever>")` can be used from scripts (no `zc.` prefix); the output will appear in the serial output prefixed with `[LUA]`, and in the debug window of the `pattern_gui.py` GUI if running remotely.

 ### SetPower
 ```
 Params:
-    * channel - 1-4
+    * channel - 1-9
     * power   - 0-1000
 ```
-Sets the output power of channel from 0 to 1000.
+Sets the output power of a channel from 0 to 1000.
 This output power is scaled based on what the front panel dial is set to for the channel.
-E.g if the front panel is set to 50% and a power level of 500 is set, the result will be a power level of 250 (25%).
+E.g. if the front panel is set to 50% and a power level of 500 is set, the result will be a power level of 250 (25%).

 If there is no `Setup()` function in the script, all channels will default to full power (i.e. only affected by front panel dials), so it often isn't necessary to use this.
 Most inbuilt patterns don't change the power level.

 ### SetFrequency
 ```
 Params:
-    * channel number (1-4)
+    * channel number (1-9)
     * frequency (1 - 300) Hz
 ```
 Sets the output frequency of the specified channel.
 Currently defaults to 150Hz, but this default may move into the config menus at some point.